yi-ding-cs/EmT/README.md

 More information will be provided after acceptance.

-Please use the **default parameters** in each main script to run the code.
+Please use the **default parameters** in each main script and change location parameters based on your own to run the code.

 # CBCR License
 | Permissions | Limitations | Conditions |